OverlayPlugin/cactbot/docs/LogGuide.md

 An `ActorSetPos` packet is sent to instruct the game client to set the position of an actor with no interpolated movement (for example, in UWU, to set the location of the Ifrit clones).

+These log lines are sometimes accompanied by other data (other log lines or network packets) indicating that an animation should be played if the actor is visible.
+For example, the following log lines (or network packets) might be sent in sequence to have an enemy appear to jump to a new location:

+1. A [NetworkAbility line](#line-21-0x15-networkability) line with an associated animation to make it appear as though the actor is jumping.
+2. An `ActorSetPos` line to change the actor's location.
+3. Another `NetworkAbility` line (oir other packet) with an associated animation to make it appear as though the actor has landed.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=ActorSetPos&lang=en-US) -->